deisekinsk/deisekinsk/README.md

 # `Hello World ✌🏿🌍`

 👩🏾‍💻 I am a technology professional with experience in tech education and multimedia production.
 I completed my degree in Systems Analysis and Development as well as a professional internship in December 2023.
-Currently seeking a position as a Junior Software Engineer or Junior Java Back-end Developer with a focus on remote work.
+Currently seeking a position as a Software Engineer or Java Back-end Developer with a focus on remote work.

 I can contribute to understanding architectures, transposing business concepts into operational logic and technology.